Please enable JavaScript

 Eczema

 Eczema is a common skin condition characterized by redness, itching, and dry skin.
-Often linked to genetic and environmental factors, it can affect people of all ages.
-To better live with this condition, it is essential to understand its triggers and the available treatments.
+Often linked to genetic and environmental factors, it can affect individuals of all ages.
+To live more comfortably with this condition, one should begin by gaining a better understanding of it.

 FAQ about eczema